swastikpatro/neog-mark7-Swedish_Chef_Speak/README.md

-# neog-mark7-Swedish_Chef_Speak
+# Mark-7 Swedish Chef Speak

 This is a translation app which converts English language to Swedish Chef's language.

+## Tech Used

+- HTML
+- CSS
+- JS